From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 2 Detection (p) 0.45 0.3955330

-The estimates should be reassuringly close to the true values we used to simulate the data.
-They will not be identical because we are working with a finite sample, but they should be in the right ballpark.
-All this to show that CJS models work.
+Those estimates should come out reassuringly close to the true values we baked into the simulation.
+They won’t be identical, because we’ve only got a finite sample to work from, but they should sit in the right ballpark.
+All of which is just to show you that CJS actually does what it says on the tin.

 What CJS gives us, and what it still cannot